olcf/olcf-user-docs/data/index.rst

 Globus
 ============

-Two Globus Endpoints have been established for OLCF resources.
-These are "OLCF DTN" and "OLCF HPSS".
-The "OLCF DTN" endpoint provides access to User/Project Home areas as well as the Alpine filesystem.
-The "OLCF HPSS" endpoint provides access to HPSS.
+Three Globus Endpoints have been established for OLCF resources.
+These are "OLCF DTN", "OLCF HPSS", and "NCCS Open DTN".
+The "OLCF DTN" endpoint provides access to User/Project Home areas as well as the Alpine filesystem, the "OLCF HPSS" endpoint provides access to HPSS, and the "NCCS Open DTN" endpoint provides access to the Open User/Project Home areas and the Wolf filesystem.
 By selecting one of these endpoints and some offsite endpoint, you can use Globus to transfer data to/from that storage area at OLCF.
-By selecting both of those endpoints, you can transfer data between HPSS and one of our other filesystems.
+By selecting the "OLCF DTN" and "OLCF HPSS" endpoints, you can transfer data between HPSS and one of our other filesystems.
 The example below shows the latter, although it should be relatively easy to adapt this example to a transfer from some other endpoint to "OLCF DTN" or "OLCF HPSS".

 Globus has restriction of 8 active transfers across all the users.
 Each user has a limit of 3 active transfers, so it is required to transfer a lot of data on each transfer than less data across many transfers.
 If a folder is constituted with mixed files including thousands of small files (less than 1MB each one), it would be better to tar the small files.
 Otherwise, if the files are larger, Globus will handle them.